The Two RV Gypsies: Full-Time RVers

 view from Bogart's Covered Bridge

-In the nearby park, a small pond fills with natural spring water coming down from the hillside.
+Below: In the nearby park, the two RV Gypsies came to a small pond filled with natural spring water coming down from the hillside.

 a small pond